 Data Communications and Network Security - 15 credits

-Develops the knowledge and understanding of data communications networks, their use in a range of applications, and network security measures.
+Develops the knowledge and understanding of data communications networks and their use in a range of applications, and to consider the need for network security and appropriate security measures.

 MSc Individual Project - 60 credits

 This module will require you to define an experimental research investigation or design problem, and conduct the investigation, or develop a design solution, by employing the knowledge and skills gained in both previous and current studies.

 Programming - 15 credits

 Develops competence in computer programming, using both Matlab and the C programming language.